BlessingRuth/Documenting-sales-analysis/README.md

 - Sql Server - Data Analysis [Download here] (
 - Powerbi - Creating Reports - [Download here] (

-  ### Data cleaning/Preparation
+  ### Data cleaning and Preparation

   In the initial data preparation phase, we performed the following task:
   1. Data loading/Inspection
   2. Delete duplicate data
   3. checked for missing values
-  4. Data cleaning
+  4. check for null values

   ### Exploratory Data Analysis

   EDA invloved exploring the sales data to answer key questions, such as:

-  -what is the overall sales trend?
   - what is the total sales for each product?
   - what is the highest selling product by revenue
   - what is the number of sales transaction in each region